-Use the blue pipette to transfer 500μl\ of the oasig OneStep Master Mix resuspension buffer into the tube of lyophilised oasig OneStep Master Mix and mix well by gently swirling.
+Use the blue pipette to transfer 500μl\ of the oasig Master Mix resuspension buffer into the tube of lyophilised oasig Master Mix and mix well by gently swirling.
+Then transfer all of that master mix into the brown tube labelled EHV-2 primers/probe.

-\Transfering 525μl of the oasig OneStep Master Mix resuspension buffer to your oasig OneStep Master Mix (instead of the 500μl recommended above) will enable you to take full advantage of the 50 reactions by accounting for volume losses during pipetting.
+\Transfering 525μl of the oasig Master Mix resuspension buffer to your oasig Master Mix (instead of the 500μl recommended above) will enable you to take full advantage of the 50 reactions by accounting for volume losses during pipetting.
 In order to do so with the genesig Easy fixed volume pipettes use 1x blue, 2x red and 1x grey pipettes to make the total volume.
 Please be assured that this will not adversely affect the efficiency of the test.

-Then use the blue pipette to transfer 500μl of water into the brown tube labelled SAV primers/probe.
 Cap and shake tube to mix.
 A thorough shake is essential to ensure that all components are resuspended.
 Failure to mix well can produce poor kit performance.